52 questions and answers in this section

 Explain why atmospheric perspective is used in painting to represent depth and distance?

-Atmospheric perspective in painting Atmospheric perspective is a technique used in painting to create the illusion of depth and distance in a painting.
-This technique...
+Atmospheric perspective is an artistic technique used to create a sense of depth and distance in a painting.
+How does it work in practice?
+The...

 Read full answer